SSWConsulting/SSW.Rules.Content/rules/choose-azure-services/rule.md

 ### Q1: The App - Where to run the app?

-The customer doesn't need fine tuned control but does need to configure some server settings for the website.
+**Control** - The customer doesn't need fine tuned control but does need to configure some server settings for the website.

-The app needs to run in Azure.
+**Location** - The app needs to run in Azure.

-The scheduled job runs occasionally (once a day...) while the website needs to be up all the time.
+**Frequency** - The scheduled job runs occasionally (once a day...) while the website needs to be up all the time.

 ### A1: The App - The best Azure services are